 Ovulation kits are designed to detect the hormone called LH that releases the egg.
 The problem with this method is that once the test turns positive, the egg has already left the ovary, and the window has likely passed.
 The window lasts approximately 24-48 hours.
 It is more effective to use ovulation kits to anticipate when ovulation may occur, then introduce the sperm around this time.

-Smoking affects egg and sperm maturation, hormone production, embryo transport and the uterine environment.
+Smoking cigarettes affects egg and sperm maturation, hormone production, embryo transport and the uterine environment.
 In men, smoking can be the cause for lower sperm count, erectile dysfunction and other hormonal issues that can lead to infertility.
 Smoking increases the chances of miscarriage.
 The British Medical Association found smokers to have 10-40% lower fertility rate and the American Society for Reproductive Medicine estimates 13% of infertility is due to smoking.
 Natural fertility can be improved and some smoking effects can be restored within a year of quitting.

 Although men continue to produce sperm well into their senior years, it is more difficult for older men to conceive due to a decline in quality of semen quality, volume, and an increase in DNA fragmentation in the sperm.
 Older men are also associated with decreased sexual activity and erectile dysfunction.

 These are a few misconceptions on infertility, and the field is always growing.
 More questions are answered everyday as we learn more about human reproduction and fertility.
 If you are having difficulty conceiving, talk to a fertility specialist about your situation and discover what options are available to you.
-At Donor Nexus, we specialize in embryo donation cycles and egg donation cycles.
+At Donor Nexus, we specialize in embryo donation cycles and donor egg cycles.